mafkhami23/Residency_Reshaped/README.md

 # 🏙️ Kano Analysis Model for Real Estate Development
+**Strategic User Research for Data-Driven Decision Making**

 ![Kano Overview](https://github.com/user-attachments/assets/9fef7aa5-0b87-4ef2-b09e-d84dadc5a654)

-Understanding customer needs and preferences is essential for developers aiming to create competitive, high-performing real estate.
-This project applies the **Kano Model** to prioritize features based on their impact on **user satisfaction and expectations**.

-By analyzing survey responses, this approach helps identify:
-- Features that are essential (Must-Haves)
-- Features that boost satisfaction (Performance & Attractive)
-- Features with little or negative value (Indifferent or Reverse)
+## 🧠 Overview
+This project demonstrates the application of the **Kano Model** within a real estate development context to extract actionable insights from users.
+Built with a blend of **quantitative and qualitative research**, this analysis helps decision-makers prioritize features based on **true customer value**, improving both user experience and business outcomes.

+> 🔍 **Why it matters for Design Researchers:**
+This project exemplifies how structured primary research, supported by behavioral data, can **accelerate learning**, **shape product roadmaps**, and **influence stakeholders**—aligning perfectly with Capital One’s mission to embed humanity into strategic decisions.

 ---